matters-in-media-art/mattersinmediaart.org/acquiring-time-based-media-art.md

 * How specific is the equipment to the work – is this going to present challenges in the future?
 * What is the minimum level of technical expertise necessary?

 Determine which equipment is ‘dedicated’ and which is ‘non-dedicated’.
 It is important to understand the relationship of the display equipment to the installation.
 Many artists have strong views about the equipment to be used in the display of their work and see it as integral because of the impact it has on how the work is experienced.
 Each case must be considered individually to determine what is appropriate to change and what must remain constant in the display of a work.
 It is necessary to involve the curator and wherever possible the artist or their representative in these decisions.
-There are degrees of change: changing a particular item of equipment for one of the same make and model; changing the make and model but keeping the technology the same; changing the technology.
+There are degrees of change: changing a particular item of equipment for one of the same make and model; changing the make and model but keeping the technology the same; changing the technology completely.
 </div>